 \subsection{Non-oriented maps}

-The central combinatorial object in this paper is the following. \begin{definition} A \emph{map} is a triplet $(\BC,\WC,\E)$ of pairings of the same set $S$. \end{definition}
+The central combinatorial object in this paper is the following one. \begin{definition} An \emph{(unoriented) map} is a triplet $M=(\BC,\WC,\E)$ of pairings of the same set $S$. \end{definition}

-The terminology comes from the fact that it is possible to represent such a triplet of pair-partitions as a bipartite graph embedded in a non-oriented (and possibly non-connected) surface.
+The terminology comes from the fact that it is possible to represent such a triplet of pair-partitions as a bicolored graph embedded in a non-oriented (and possibly non-connected) surface.
 Let us explain how this works.

-First, one can consider the union of polygons $\loops(\BC,\WC)$ defined in Section \ref{SubsectPairingsPolygons}.
-The edges of these polygons, that is the elements of the set $S$ are called \emph{edge-sides}.
+First, we consider the union of the polygons $\loops(\BC,\WC)$ defined in \cref{SubsectPairingsPolygons}.
+The edges of these polygons, that is the elements of the set $S$, are called \emph{edge-sides}.

 We consider the union of the interiors of these polygons as a (possibly disconnected) surface with a boundary.
-If we consider two edge-sides, we can \emph{glue} them: that means that we identify their white extremities, their black extremities and the edge-side themselves.
+If we consider two edge-sides, we can \emph{glue} them: that means that we identify with each other their white extremities, their black extremities, and the edge-sides themselves.

 For any pair in the pairing $\E$, we glue the two corresponding edge-sides.
-Doing that, we obtain a (possibly disconnected, possibly non-orientable) surface $\varSigma$ without boundary.
-After the gluing, the polygons form a bipartite graph $G$ embedded in the surface.
-For instance, with the pairings $\BC$ and $\WC$ from Example \ref{example:1} and
+In this way we obtain a (possibly disconnected, possibly non-orientable) surface $\varSigma$ without boundary.
+After the gluing, the edges of the polygons form a bicolored graph $G$ embedded in the surface.
+For instance, with the pairings $\BC$ and $\WC$ from \cref{example:1} and

-we get the graph from Figure \ref{fig:map-projective-plane} embedded in the projective plane.
+we get the graph from \cref{fig:map-projective-plane} embedded in the projective plane.

 In general, the graph $G$ has as many connected components as the surface $\varSigma$.
-Besides, $\varSigma \setminus G$ corresponds to the interiors of the collection of polygons we are starting from.
-In particular, each connected component of $\varSigma \setminus G$ is homeomorphic to an open disc.
+Besides, the connected components of $\varSigma \setminus G$ correspond to the interiors of the collection of polygons we are starting from and, thus, are homeomorphic to open discs.
 These connected components are called \emph{faces}.

-This makes the link with the more usual definition of maps: usually, a (non-oriented, bipartite) map is defined as a (bipartite) \emph{connected} graph $G$ embedded in a (non-oriented) surface $\varSigma$ in such a way that each connected component of $\varSigma \setminus G$ is homeomorphic to an open disc.
-It should be stressed that with our definition --- contrary to the traditional approach --- we do not require the map to be \emph{connected}.
+This makes the link with the more common definition of the maps: usually, a (non-oriented, bicolored) map is defined as a (bicolored) \emph{connected} graph $G$ embedded in a (non-oriented) surface $\varSigma$ in such a way that each connected component of $\varSigma \setminus G$ is homeomorphic to an open disc.
+It should be stressed that with our definition --- contrary to the traditional convention --- we do not require the map to be \emph{connected}.